okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 Our goal in this tutorial is to load a data package from the web and read its metadata and contents.

 ## Setup
-For this tutorial, we will need the [datapackage-go][dp-go] and [tableschema-go][ts-go] packages, which provide all the functionality to deal with Data Packages metadata and its contents.
+For this tutorial, we will need the [datapackage-go][dp-go] and [tableschema-go][ts-go] packages, which provide all the functionality to deal with a Data Package's metadata and its contents.

 We are going to use the [dep tool](https://golang.github.io/dep/) to manage the dependencies of our new project: